Legal Updated 7 min read

 Most people with mesothelioma were exposed to asbestos from products made by multiple manufacturers.
 A shipyard worker, for example, might have handled pipe insulation, gaskets, pumps, valves, and fireproofing materials made by different companies, each with its own trust.

-This is why most mesothelioma claims involve filing with 10 to 20 different trusts.
+This is why most mesothelioma claims involve filing with 10 or more different trusts, and it is common to see 20 or more filings for people with long, multi-site exposure histories.
 Each trust evaluates the claim independently based on the person’s documented exposure to that specific company’s products.

 The Largest Trust: Johns-Manville